grafana/metrictank/docs/tools.md

     	A regex pattern to be applied to all metric names, only matching ones will be imported -name-prefix string
-    	Prefix to prepend before every metric name, should include the '.' if necessary -orgid int
+    	Prefix to prepend before every metric name, should include the '.' if necessary -position-file string
-    	Organization ID the data belongs to  (default 1) -position-file string
     	file to store position and load position from -threads int